 The strategic account management process has always been complex.
-The complexities exist at all levels – thinking, documenting, presenting and reviewing.
-Therefore, key account managers dread that time of the year that they need to create account plans.
+The complexities exist at all levels – thinking, documenting, presenting, planning, training and reviewing.
+Therefore, key account managers dread that time of the year that they need to create account plans with the best practices.

-Taking you through the entire process may be a bit too long for a blog.
-But in this one let me make the ‘thinking’ part a little easier with frameworks and directions for a phenomenal account planning exercise.
+Taking you through the entire process and strategies may be a bit too long for a blog.
+But in this one let me make the ‘thinking’ part a little easier with frameworks , directions, and principles for a phenomenal account planning exercise.

-Understand account information in terms of revenue/profitability/growth, products/services, geographic spread and the account’s strategic initiatives for the year.
+Understand account information in terms of revenue/profitability/growth, products/services, geographic spread, and the account’s strategic initiatives and plan for the year.

-This is publicly available data that can be easily found so it makes no sense to not use this to analyse your client’s financial position.
+This is publicly available data that can be easily found so it makes no sense to not use this to analyze your client’s financial position and organizational structure.

 Voice of Customer (VoC)

 What are the challenges, concerns, and problems clients have been talking about?

-How can you address those problems with products/services of your company?
+How can you address those problems with the products/services of your company?

 This kind of an insight is usually not available publicly.
-It involves having an in-depth discussion with customers to understand their pain points which can help in new product development or even tweaking the current product to suit their true requirements.
+It involves having an in-depth discussion with customers to understand their plan and pain points which can help in new product development or even tweaking the current product to suit their strategy and requirements.

 The success of this depends on the quality of relationships between the client and their customers, knowledge of both customers and your business.